 Another key finding is that user-centric design should be everyone’s responsibility.

 Meaning, no tolerance for guarding access to ideas, no unproductive complaining about other departments, and no not admitting other colleagues’ great visions.
 Design touches many parts of a business, and designers can only make an impact if they have the right tools, capabilities and infrastructures.
-In an ideal environment, everyone advocates for UCD and further enable it.
+In an ideal environment, everyone advocates for UCD and further enables it.

 Analytical Leadership – More than a feeling